Search by Keyword

 (Paul McCartney – John Lennon)

 By the end of 1962, The Beatles were feeling rather frustrated and disillusioned.
 They had worked extremely hard during the previous three years to achieve national stardom, but were not able to penetrate any further than Liverpool and Hamburg.
 They began to feel “stale and cramped,” as Lennon had stated, and just wanted to “get out of Liverpool and break new ground.”
-Their appearances at the Cavern Club in Liverpool had become ‘old hat’ to them; they had a tremendous following there, but it hadn’t grown outside of their home town.
-They were given brief appearances in other towns, such as Peterborough opening up for Frank Ifield, but other than their five residencies in Hamburg, Germany, they always bombed when they were away from home.
+Their appearances at the Cavern Club in Liverpool had become "old hat" to them; they had a tremendous following there, but it hadn’t grown outside of their home town.
+The Beatles were given brief appearances in other towns, such as Peterborough opening up for Frank Ifield, but other than their five residencies in Hamburg, Germany, they always bombed when they were away from home.

-Lennon also felt that they had “outlived the Hamburg stage,” which they reluctantly went back to in November and December of 1962, only because of contractual obligation.
+John Lennon also felt that they had “outlived the Hamburg stage,” which they reluctantly went back to in November and December of 1962, only because of contractual obligation.
 Even though they were able to secure a professional recording contract with Parlophone records earlier that year, their first single, “Love Me Do,” only reached #17 on the national British charts, this achievement being reached only because of local Liverpool sales as well as their manager Brian Epstein personally purchasing 10,000 copies for his NEMS record store, as rumors suggest.
 So, it seemed, The Beatles were not to go any further than Liverpool.

 This is when a series of fortunate events, as well as a brilliantly written song, changed their fate as well as history itself.
-Little did they know that the song that they recorded on November 26th, 1962, which was earmarked for their second single, would be the one that would begin the chain of events to take them beyond their home town and, eventually, to the whole world.
+Little did they know that the song that they recorded on November 26th, 1962, which was earmarked for their second single, would be the one that would begin the chain of events to take them beyond their home town and, eventually, to the rest of the world.
 The song they recorded that day was “Please Please Me,” which finally opened the doors that they had been knocking on for over three years.

 The first fortunate occurrence happened when Brian Epstein, as encouraged by George Martin, approached music publisher Dick James in order to secure a deal for publishing the new Lennon/McCartney compositions.
 Brian Epstein was unpleased by the lack of effort “Beechwood Music” had put forth to promote “Love Me Do.”
 In order to secure this publishing deal, Dick James played “Please Please Me” over the phone to Philip Jones, the producer of the national TV show “Thank Your Lucky Stars.”
 Since Philip Jones agreed to book The Beatles on one of his upcoming shows, it clinched the deal for Dick James to be The Beatles' new music publisher.

 The new single was released in the UK on January 11th, 1963.
-Since Britain was seeing one of the worst winters in their history, most people were snowed-in at home on January 19th, 1963 to watch The Beatles perform “Please Please Me” on “Thank Your Lucky Stars.”
+Since Britain was seeing one of the worst winters in their history, most people were snowed-in at home on January 19th, 1963 to watch The Beatles perform “Please Please Me” on the British television show “Thank Your Lucky Stars.”
 The national exposure of this exciting song, as well as the unusual appearance and hair style of the group, garnered the band a lot of attention and propelled the record up the national British charts.
 And, because of the beginnings of success for the record, they were booked by promoter Arthur Howes on consecutive national tours.
 All of this gave The Beatles much press coverage and, combining all of these ingredients, propelled their second single to #1 on most of the British charts.
 And, as they say, the rest is history!

 Songwriting History